Creating a Workflow

 Keep Instance and History

-Indicates whether the history records for workflows are saved in the database as the workflows run and after they complete.
-Workflow history records appear in the form of execution and error log records.
+Indicates whether the workflow history is saved in the database as the workflows run and after they finish.
+Execution and error log records show workflow history.
 You can select one of the following options:

 • Only When Testing.
-When you select this option, workflow history records are kept only when the Release Status of the workflow is set to Testing.
+If you select this option, workflow history is kept only when the Release Status is Testing.

 • Never.
-When you select this option, workflow history records are never kept.
+If you select this option, workflow history is never kept.

 • Always.
-When you select this option, workflow history records are always kept.
+If you select this option, workflow history is always kept.

-By default, the Only When Testing is selected when you create new workflows.
+By default, Only When Testing is selected when you create new workflows.

-When you select the Never option, workflow instance and history records are viewable on the record’s Active Workflows and Workflow History subtabs while the workflow is running.
-When the workflow is finished running or is canceled, the history records related to the workflow instance’s execution are deleted from the database.
-History records are never deleted for workflows that transition to a state with the Do Not Exit Workflow box enabled.
+If you select Never, workflow instance and history records are available on the record’s Active Workflows and Workflow History subtabs while the workflow is running.
+When the workflow is finished or is canceled, the related history records are deleted.
+However, if the workflow transitions to a state with the Do Not Exit Workflow box checked, history records are never deleted.

 Enable Logging

-Indicates that NetSuite generates a workflow execution log for each state entered by the workflow during workflow execution.
+Means that NetSuite generates a workflow execution log for each state entered during workflow execution.

 For more information about the workflow execution log, see Workflow Execution Log.